 Late talkers and ASD

 There’s a reason “language delays” are listed as one of the more common symptoms of ASD.
 While some children don’t end up developing verbal speech (which doesn’t mean they won’t develop other ways to communicate), others may develop speech in their own time, even if that time ends up being significantly after their typically-developing peers.
 A 2013 study published in Pediatrics, which followed children with ASD who had not developed speech before age four, found that 70% of the children studied developed phrase-speech (communication in phrases of two or more words) at or after age four, and that 47% of the children developed fluent speech at or after age four.
-If your child isn’t speaking, or isn’t speaking fluently yet, she still may – and even if verbal speech doesn’t end up being the way she communicates most comfortably, by working together, you’ll be able to figure out the way of communicating that works for your family.
+If your child isn’t speaking, or isn’t speaking fluently yet, they still may – and even if verbal speech doesn’t end up being the way they communicates most comfortably, by working together, you’ll be able to figure out the way of communicating that works for your family.